Skip to content

 Make-Ahead: You can make this up to 1 day ahead of time.
 Serve cold or reheat before serving.

-How to Store: Once cooled to room temperature, cover and keep in the refrigerator for up to 5 days.
+How to Store: Once it’s cooled to room temperature, cover and keep in the refrigerator for up to 5 days.
 It will freeze well covered for up to 2 months.
 Thaw for 1 day in the refrigerator before reheating.

 Chef Billy Parisi